 Informal Ways to Start an Email

-If you know the person you’re emailing, or if your company culture is relatively relaxed, you can get away with some of these informal email openings:
+If you know the person you’re emailing, or if your company culture is relatively relaxed, you can get away with some of these informal and creative email greetings:

 30. Congratulations on (accomplishment)!